-During Older Americans Month, we invite you to take advantage of the resources we offer that can be used now and throughout the year to augment your education and outreach efforts.
-These are ready to use or you can choose to customize them for your use.
+In support of Older Americans Month, we invite you to take advantage of the customizable resources we offer that can be used now and throughout the year to support your education and outreach efforts.

-Select any of the sections below to access resources, materials, and other information to support older Americans.
+Select any of the sections below to access resources, materials, and other information to support your efforts.

 - Add ChORUS to Your Site